-Countless community needs have been met by nonprofits.
-And undoubtedly, new solutions will inspire others to consider the same organizational path.
-Yet, not every idea or initiative lends itself to starting a new nonprofit organization.
-The challenge is knowing when the conditions are right and the funding and human resources exist to go this route.
+Countless community and global needs have been met by nonprofits.
+And undoubtedly, new solutions will inspire others to consider this path.
+Yet critical to success is knowing that not every idea or initiative lends itself to starting a new nonprofit organization.
+In fact, some ideas are best implemented through alternative methods.
+Bottom line: pursuing the "right" course requires research, communication, and planning.
+Please read on.

 For anyone considering starting a new nonprofit, an excellent place to begin is our Starting a Nonprofit Organization guide (also see "Starting a Nonprofit Resources" below).
 In simple terms, the guide takes you through a series of informative parts and key questions like:

-- Is your idea a nonprofit or business/for-profit?
+- Is your idea best suited as a nonprofit or business/for-profit?
 (Learn about a new for-profit type: .)

-- The legal steps to form a nonprofit
+- The legal steps to forming a nonprofit

 - Nonprofit management obligations